qais20/CoderCo-Learning/Bash Scripting/README.md

-echo $PATH - to list all enviroment variables accessible sudo mv (file which contains our script) file path/the end word the command you want to call it sudo chmod +x file path - to give it excutble permissions
+echo $PATH - to list all enviroment variables accessible sudo mv (file which contains our script) file path/the end word the command you want to call it sudo chmod +x file path - to give it excutble permissions here is an example: photo link

+variables - what is it in bash scripting?

+parameters - ...